-In the event of emergency situations, a Tornado Watch or Warning, severe weather or snow days, school-closing information will be announced on local radio (WBCK) and television stations (WOOD-TV8, WWMT 3 and WOTV 41) as early in the morning as is possible.
+In the event of emergency situations, a Tornado Watch or Warning, severe weather or snow days, school-closing information will be announced on television stations (WOOD-TV8, WWMT 3 and WOTV 41) as early in the morning as is possible.
 Closing information will also be shared via email, text, and on Facebook.